 Active Ally Program

-The Program offers foundational training and continued growth and practice of new skills through advanced subject workshops or "Deep Dives", discussion sessions, and social events.
-Participants receive an Active Ally Certificate and Badges as they work their way through the tiers of the program.
+The program offers foundational training and continued growth and practice of new skills through advanced subject workshops or "Deep Dives", discussion sessions, and social events.
+Participants receive an Active Ally sticker as they work their way through the tiers of the program.
 Learn more about the program and register for workshops here: Active Ally Program

 Our classroom support takes on many forms: